Father Chris Riley

-From modest beginnings, Father Riley spent the next three decades growing Youth Off The Streets into a leading non-denominational youth services organisation.
+From modest beginnings, Father Riley spent decades growing Youth Off The Streets into a leading non-denominational youth services organisation.

 Father Riley went on to expand educational services within Youth Off The Streets to include six accredited independent high schools across Greater Sydney, the Illawarra region and the NSW Central Coast.

 He also developed and implemented innovative strategies to help young people deal with trauma, abuse and neglect.
 Many of these strategies have been adopted by schools and government agencies across Australia.